-Sears, a Republican, was the representative for Nebraska's 2nd congressional district from 1927 to 1931.
+Sears was the representative for Nebraska’s 2nd congressional district and was a Republican.
+He served from 1927 to 1931.

 From Dec 1923 to Mar 1931, Sears missed 116 of 468 roll call votes, which is 24.8%.
 This is worse than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|